desandro/draggabilly/README.md

 });
 ```

-To use Draggabilly as a jQuery plugin with Browserify, you need to call jQuery Bridget.
+To use Draggabilly as a jQuery plugin, you need to install and call [jQuery Bridget](https://github.com/desandro/jquery-bridget).

 ```
 npm install jquery-bridget